 TUMTraf-V2X.

-Focus on cooperative 3D detection and tracking with infrastructure-mounted LiDAR, radar, and cameras,
+Focus on cooperative 3D detection and tracking with infrastructure-mounted LiDAR, radar, and

 emphasizing occlusion handling, long-range awareness, and reliability under real-world conditions.